 netsh int ipv4 set dynamicportrange protocol=tcp startport=40000 numberofports=25535 store=persistent

-A reboot is required to take this in effect.
+Note: a reboot is required to take this in effect.

 TCP Chimney Offload is a networking technology that helps transfer the workload from the CPU to a network adapter during network data transfer.